 Before we discuss the concept of spread in forex, we need to introduce a couple of other things that complete the picture.
 In the context of the forex market, a quote refers to the representation of the exchange rate between two currencies.
 It indicates the price at which one currency can be exchanged for another currency.

-The base currency, also referred to as the transaction currency or primary currency, is the first currency listed in a currency pair.
+The base currency, also referred to as the transaction currency or primary currency.
 It’s the currency against which the exchange rate is quoted.
 Essentially, when you’re looking at a currency pair, the base currency is the one you’re buying or selling.
-For instance, in the EUR/USD pair, the euro (EUR) is the base currency, while the U.S. dollar (USD) is the quote currency.
-So, the base currency is the one you’re aiming to exchange or trade in order to acquire the quote currency.
+For instance, in the EUR/USD pair, the euro (EUR) is the base currency, while the U.S. dollar (USD) is the quoted or price currency.
+So, the base currency is the one you’re aiming to exchange or trade in order to acquire the quoted currency.

 The choice between direct and indirect quotes depends on the convention used in a particular country or region or where you are.
 It’s important to understand these conventions when trading or dealing with foreign exchange rates.

-For example, if you’re in the US, it’s a direct quote because the euro is foreign.
+For example, if you’re in the US, it’s a direct quote because the euro is a foreign currency.
 But if you’re in Europe, it’s an indirect quote because your home currency’s price is expressed in a foreign currency.

 What Are The Most Common Forex Market Conventions For Denoting Currencies?